inBeat/inbeat-website/content/articles/spam-detection-influencers.md

 ### a.
 Automation

 There are many automation tools which are built on the promise of more followers.
-Here is how these software automate your account’s behavior: \
+Here is how these software automate your account’s behavior:

 1. You follow a new profile
 2. You like their last picture
 3. You wait for 5 days
 4. You unfollow them
-5. <span style="text-decoration:underline;"><span style="text-decoration:underline;">Repeat 200 times a day</span>
+5. Repeat 200 times a day

 **Bait n’ switch at its best.**